-Carbonate processes in ammonia production are characterized by both absorbers and regenerators running very hot (typically ranging from $100 - 130^{\circ}$ C) so that heat integration in the form of large lean-rich cross exchangers is unnecessary.
-Regeneration is driven by a pressure swing from a high absorber pressure to a low regenerator pressure, but is aided by steam stripping, as opposed to the temperature swing and predominantly steam stripping typical of amine systems.
-Still, removing CO2 remains energy intensive, and a variety of conservation schemes is used.
+Carbonate processes are characterized by absorbers and regenerators both running very hot (typically ranging from $100 - 130^{\circ}$ C) so that heat integration in the form of large lean-rich cross exchangers is unnecessary.
+Regeneration is forced by a pressure swing from a high absorber pressure to a low regenerator pressure, aided by steam stripping, as opposed to the temperature swing and predominantly steam stripping on which amine absorption systems rely.
+Nevertheless, removing CO2 is still energy intensive, and a variety of conservation schemes are used.

-High temperatures in CO_2 service make for a very corrosive environment.
-To avoid the use of corrosion inhibitors, vessels are usually stainless clad and process piping is also stainless.
+High temperatures in CO2 service make for a very corrosive environment.
+To avoid the use of corrosion inhibitors, vessels are sometimes stainless clad with stainless process piping.
 Characteristically, the absorber and regenerator tend to be very tall (50 - 60 m overall) holding five or six beds of random packing, each between 5 and 8-m deep.
-Indeed, as will be seen, these towers tend to be grossly over height.